 Meet some of our instructors throughout the country

-Mark KurzinskiRetired Navy Pilot turned Drone Business Owner and Instructor
+Mark KurzinskiRetired Naval Officer turned Drone Business Owner and Instructor Learn More Mark Kurzinski

 If a student completes our Part 107 Test Prep course and achieves a 85% or better on at least 3 practice exams and still fails the FAA Part 107 Exam, we will pay the retest fee for the student to take the exam again.
 All students taking the Online Part 107 Test Prep course must complete all of the course modules to 100% within 90 days prior to their exam date to be eligible.
 All students who took the in-person Part 107 Test Prep course must have taken the exam within the 90 days of their class date to be eligible OR have completed each of the online modules within 90 days of taking the exam.
 To qualify as completing the course modules includes the Night Operations Modules that were added to the course on March 1, 2021.
 For students who took the in-person course prior to the FAA rule change on March 1, 2021, they will only qualify for the Money Back Guarantee if they complete the Night Operations Course modules.
 FAA exam questions are not published.
 The DARTdrones question bank is closely aligned to what you will see on the FAA remote pilot exam, but wording can and will differ.
 Memorizing our entire question bank will not be sufficient preparation to pass the exam.
 Students who take the practice test an excessive number of times with unreasonably short completion times will not qualify for the guarantee.
 Students are only eligible to receive the Money Back Guarantee once.
 Students must submit their failing test scorecard to our support team for review.

-DARTdrones is the leading nationwide drone training and is the first to offer an exclusive webinar answering any questions that you have about the FAA Part 107 Exam!
-This interactive webinar will review any questions or concerns you have about the exam – an industry FIRST!
-Once a month, one of our instructors will invite all FAA Part 107 Test Prep students to join them in a review session.
-The instructor will answer any questions and review some of the most difficult questions in the exam.
+DARTdrones is the leading nationwide drone training and is the first to offer an exclusive webinar answering any questions that you have about the FAA Part 107 Exam.
+This interactive webinar will review any questions or concerns you have about the exam.
+Once a month, our instructor will invite all FAA Part 107 Test Prep students to join them for a review session.
+The instructor will then answer any questions and review some of the most difficult questions in the exam.

 This course is designed for drone pilots who aim to use their drone for business purposes and want to pass the FAA Part 107 Airman Knowledge Exam.
 If you are flying for fun as a recreational drone pilot, you do not need to pass the Airman Knowledge Exam.

-We want to see our student succeed in passing the Part 107 exam.
-We want you to learn as much as you can in our class, which is why we limit the class to 15 students!
+We want you to learn as much as you can in our class, which is why we limit each class to 10 students.

 We love to hear from our customers!
 No class near you?
-Call us or fill our one of our contact forms and let us know where you would like to see us next!
-We typically schedule one class per month in each city about 10-12 weeks in advance of a class.
-Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course!
+Contact us and let us know where you would like to see us next!
+DARTdrones’ schedules a few classes per year in each city about 3 months in advance of a class.
+Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course.
 If your city is completely sold out, we recommend checking a nearby city, organizing a private group lesson (priced for 8 participants), or submitting a contact form as we do often have last minute cancellations.